mlanza/ai-literacy/README.md

 # AI Literacy Course

-This is a literacy course aimed at onboarding someone and imparting a holistic framework for understanding and leveraging AI.
+This is a literacy course aimed at onboarding someone with a holistic framework for understanding and leveraging AI.
 It’s not meant to be comprehensive, nor does it explore the many advanced prompting techniques.
 That can be pursued independently.

 Rather, the reader has used a chatbot, is perhaps technical, but is not in the field of AI.
 He knows what a prompt is.